 With the idea we’ll meet some new people and ask if they’d like to make portraits, we’ll walk the streets and make photos of whatever, & whoever, we find.

-Montsalvat is where I got married and an absolute masterpiece.
+As seen in the photograph, Montsalvat is where I got married and an absolutely stunning location.

 Register for each walk here